airbytehq/airbyte-platform/airbyte-commons-storage/README.md

-# airbyte-commons-logging
+# airbyte-commons-storage

-This module contains the logic for generating and retrieving logging output from Airbyte jobs.
+This module contains the logic for storage of objects from Airbyte jobs (logs, state, etc).

 ## Configuration